ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ### Decoding binary body content from Base64

 When raw HTTP content is processed, the `__ow_body` content is encoded in Base64 when the request `Content-Type` is binary.
 The following functions demonstrate how to decode the body content in Node, Python, and Swift.
-Simply save a method to a file, create a raw HTTP web action that utilizes the saved artifact, and then invoke the web action.
+Simply save a method to a file, create a raw HTTP Web Action that utilizes the saved artifact, and then invoke the Web Action.

 #### Node